dgroomes/browser-extension-framework/README.md

   convention.
 * [x] DONE Resolve the warnings output from both Rollup and API Extractor.
 Resolving these errors will require making changes to the source code.
 I didn't want to make those changes when I introduced the new tools in order to minimize the diff.
-* [x] DONE (I got this resolved while doing the 'eject DCL' task.
+* [x] DONE (UPDATE this did not work like I thought it did.
+I got false positives because `node_modules/` had leftover goodies) (I got this resolved while doing the 'eject DCL' task.
 The trick was installing as 'devDependencies') TypeScript in combination with other tooling (npm, webpack) is so hard.
 I'm naming my Chromium and Firefox TypeScript type declaration packages with the name `@types` just to get things to work.
 The TypeScript compiler makes some assumptions about this package and things "just work" if the type declarations are in `node_modules/@types`.
 This is strange in my opinion because why should the owner of the `@types` package (DefinitelyTyped) have a monopoly on type